Samsung Horticulture LEDs

 Update from May 2021

-Samsung broke it down.
+Samsung has broken it down.
 Which is better, LM301H or LM301B?
-Who wants to know immediately, scroll to the last paragraph.
+Those who want to know immediately can read more directly here.

 LM301H - This is what the manufacturer advertises: